 How to watch UFC 288: Schedule, where to stream Sterling vs. Cejudo and more

-UFC 288 is just a few days away!
+UFC 288 is warming up for tomorrow night!
 This Saturday, former two-division champion Henry Cejudo will step out of retirement and back into the Octagon opposite bantamweight champion Aljamain Sterling.
 If you’re looking for ways to watch this weekend's battle for the bantamweight title, know this: UFC 288: Sterling vs. Cejudo will be available only as a pay-per-view fight through ESPN+, with prelims streaming free on the platform for subscribers and early prelims also playing on UFC Fight Pass.

 Don't want to miss out on the action this weekend?
-Here’s how to watch UFC 288, including how to order the pay-per-view event, start times and fight card details, how to stream the early prelims and more.
+Here’s how to watch UFC 288, including how to order the pay-per-view event, start times and fight card details, how to livestream the fight free with a VPN and more.

 How to watch UFC 288: Sterling vs. Cejudo